-The ‘closed loop’ spinning process uses non-toxic chemicals which are thought to be enviromentally friendly and production uses less water and energy than cotton.
+The ‘closed loop’ spinning process uses non-toxic chemicals which are thought to be environmentally friendly and production uses less water and energy than cotton.

-Like bamboo viscose, Tencel is super soft, breathable and absorbent.
-But Tencel does not take in dyes very well which means that it can take a lot of dye to make the clothes colourful.
+Like bamboo viscose, Tencel is super soft, breathable, and absorbent.
+But Tencel does not take in dyes very well which means that it can take a lot of dye to make the clothes colorful.
 Instead, when looking for Tencel garments, choose plain, natural shades.

 Advancements in technology have meant that there are a lot of synthetic fabrics around today.
-Clothes made from synthetic fibres are often cheaper than those made from natural fibres but most synthetic fibres are not breathable.
+Clothes made from synthetic fibres are often cheaper than those made from natural fibers but most synthetic fibers are not breathable.

 Putting the stretch in….well pretty much everything.

 Elastane, spandex, or the popular branded Lycra is added in small amounts to a wide variety of clothes to give them stretch and helping them to hold their shape.

 The good news is that clothes that have elastane in them are easier to move around in.
 Activewear is big on the elastane/spandex front.

 But the not-so-great news is that they are very clingy, highlighting all of your wobbly bits.
 Elastane also doesn’t breath well and is sensitive to heat.